Biological Stain Commission

+Since 1925 the BSC has published a scientific journal, named Stain Technology until 1991, when the name was changed to Biotechnic & Histochemistry.
+Currently with eight issues per year, the journal carries peer-reviewed papers in a wide range of biological disciplines.
+These have included studies of many classical and modern staining techniques (see Gray 1954.
+Kiernan 2015) including results of the BSC's collaborations with academic institutions.
+In recent years, together with Colour Science Analytical at the University of Leeds, UK, the BSC is trying to identify several dyes sold with the name "alcian blue", none of which are the textile dye that had that name in the 1950s and 1960s (Ali et al 2022).

 Biological Stains, a book about the chemistry, testing and applications of dyes and other colorants in biology and medicine, has been published by the BSC since 1925.
 The first seven editions (1925-1961) were by H. J. Conn.
 The eighth and ninth editions (1969, 1977), retitled Conn's Biological Stains, were by Ralph Dougall Lillie, who added many dyes and chromogenic reagents and provided extensive tables of data for classification, nomenclature and solubilities of dyes.
 The tenth and most recent edition of the book (edited by Horobin & Kiernan 2002) has 28 chapters by multiple authors; 18 are by Horobin alone.

-The BSC has also sponsored three editions of History of Staining, originally by Conn and later by Clark and Kasten.
+The BSC has also sponsored three editions of History of Staining, originally by Conn and later by Clark and Kasten (1983).

 Education about stains is another mission of the BSC.
 Questions sent in by way of the BSC's website are passed on to appropriate experts and answered privately by email, usually within a few days.
 This free service provides confidential information to users, vendors and manufacturers, and also informs the BSC about current problems.

 In December 2018 the BSC added to its website an online glossary of hundreds of words and short phrases used in the field of biological staining.
-This was revised and enlarged in 2021.
+This was revised and enlarged in 2021 and 2023.

-The annual meetings of the BSC are held on the first or second weekend in June, in cities easily accessible by air from major centers in North America and Europe.
+The annual meetings of the BSC are usually held on the first or second weekend in June, in cities easily accessible by air from major centers in North America and Europe.
 These meetings include scientific sessions with presentations by invited speakers in such disciplines as cancer biology, neuroscience, pathology and plant sciences.
 There are also informal presentations and exchanges of information among academic biologists, medical scientists, pathologists, and representatives of companies that manufacture and sell biological stains.
 The invited presentations planned for meetings in 2020 and 2021 were postponed because of the Covid-19 pandemic.
+The 2023 Symposium, held in Rochester NY, marked the Commission's centennial year.